 This doesn’t mean that health isn’t important to that group because statistics show that Millennials, ranging from age 25 to 40, are most likely to have a gym membership, with Generation X, ranging from age 42 to 57, not too far behind.

 Insights like this, alongside data gathered from your people, will help you decide what health benefits will be most well received by your workforce.
-Some may appreciate a corporate gym membership, others may want access to an Online GP but don’t feel the need for PMI, and of course, there will be those that would make great use of all three options.
+Some may appreciate a corporate gym membership, others may want access to an Online GP but don’t feel the need for PMI, and of course, there will be those who would make great use of all three options.